-ONE OF THE SUGGESTED STRATEGIES LISTED BY THE HUD HOUSING DAMAGE ASSESSMENT AND RECOVERY STRATEGIES REPORT FOR PUERTO RICO FOR HURRICANES IRMA AND MARÍA IS, "ENSURE SUFFICIENT FUNDS TO CONTINUE ASSISTING THE LAW 173 PROJECTS."
+ONE OF THE SUGGESTED STRATEGIES LISTED BY THE HUD HOUSING DAMAGE ASSESSMENT AND RECOVERY STRATEGIES REPORT FOR PUERTO RICO FOR HURRICANES IRMA AND MARÍA IS, "ENSURE SUFFICIENT FUNDS TO CONTINUE ASSISTING THE LAW 173 PROJECTS." impacted developments have utilized their reserves to cover the cost of diesel and for repair costs not covered by insurance.
+Shelter evacuees were placed into these units, which served as shelter for the elderly.

 Because of these multiple impacts, owners are under pressure to utilize higher rates in order to maintain the properties.
 Rental units were seriously damaged or destroyed across the residents are at immediate risk of becoming homeless because they cannot afford the rents without assistance.
-One of the Suggested Strategies listed by the HUD Housing Damage Assessment and Recovery Strategies Report for Puerto Rico for Hurricanes Irma and María is, "Ensure sufficient funds to continue assisting the Law 173 projects".
-150
+One of the Suggested Strategies listed by the HUD Housing Damage Assessment and Recovery Strategies Report for Puerto Rico for Hurricanes Irma and María is, "Ensure sufficient funds to continue assisting the Law 173 projects".147